You can access these settings in the Settings application under the URLs and SEO category.

 Redirect pages to main extension

-If enabled, the system ensures that all page URLs use the current main extension.
+If selected, the system ensures that all page URLs use the current main extension.
 The main extension is the first one specified in the Friendly URL extension setting.
 Any URLs with a different extension are automatically redirected to a corresponding URL with the main extension.

 Process domain prefix

 Determines how the rewriter handles the www domain prefix in the website's URLs.
 You can leave the domain as it was entered or have it rewritten to either always or never include the www prefix.

 Note: That this setting does not apply for IP addresses and top‑level domains.

 Allows you to redirect (permanent 301) all possible URLs that access the home page of your website to one single URL.
 Using a unified home page URL is highly recommended, because it prevents the duplicate content problem on your website's most important URL.

 You can choose from the following options for the home page URL:

 If selected, the system generates the domain name in page URLs based on the current content culture.
 Whenever a user switches to a different language on the website, the URL is redirected to the corresponding domain name.

 You can assign cultures to domains by editing your site in the Sites application: